fibo/not-defined/README.md

 ```
 make
-git commit -am 'first ( and only :metal: ) release'
+git commit -a -m 'first ( and only :metal: ) release'
 npm publish
 ```